 Professional financial advisors have the dubious distinction of having the highest gender wage gap for a week of full-time work.
 In this occupation, the female-to-male earnings ratio is 58.4 percent, equal to a weekly gender wage gap of 41.6 percent (based on median earnings for full-time workers).
 The national weekly gender earnings gap for full-time work is 18.8 percent.

-A new IWPR report, Ending Sex and Race Discrimination in the Workplace: Legal Interventions That Push the Envelope, sheds light on factors contributing to the gender wage gap and steps that employers can take to eliminate unequal pay.
+, sheds light on factors contributing to the gender wage gap and steps that employers can take to eliminate unequal pay.

 The report is based on the analysis of 502 sex and/or race employment discrimination settlements that became effective between 2000 and 2008 and includes case studies in four industries: uniformed services (including police and fire departments), agribusiness and food processing (including migrant or undocumented workers), aerospace manufacturing, and financial services.